sasmaq/files_watermark/doc/tasks.md

   - claimed in `Application::__construct()` and in `tests/bootstrap.php`, both before
-    either stack can load. `resources/fonts` therefore holds **both** formats — `helvetica.json` for tc-lib-pdf beside `helvetica.php` for TCPDF, which still needs its own metrics while `PdfFlattener` is on it.
-TCPDF also concatenates the constant with the filename without inserting a separator, so the trailing one is load-bearing
+    either stack can load. `resources/fonts` therefore holds **both** formats — `helvetica.json` for tc-lib-pdf beside `helvetica.php` for TCPDF, which still needs its own metrics while `PdfFlattener` was still on it.
+TCPDF also concatenated the constant with the filename without inserting a separator, so a trailing one was required.
+    Both are gone with TCPDF: the directory is two JSON files, and the trailing separator was removed after verifying tc-lib-pdf joins paths itself
   - delete the `.php` files at step 7. `PdfFontPath::isUsingOwnFonts()` turns a hijacked constant into an error that names the culprit instead of a missing-file mystery